Amazon's $199 Fire sparks supply, margin questions

-Amazon's billionaire Chief Executive Jeff Bezos unveiled the Fire on Wednesday at a lower-than-expected price of $199 (127.37 pounds).
+Amazon's billionaire Chief Executive Jeff Bezos unveiled the Fire on Wednesday at a lower-than-expected price of $199.

 Bezos said Amazon is making "millions" of the tablets, without being more specific.
 However, he urged customers to pre-order the device early.